nicm42/100-days-of-code-v2/log 2.md

 **Day 5: 18th November 2020**
 I did today's Scrimba Weekly Web Dev challenge.
 I'm really liking these for getting me practising some JS and CSS, however far I want to go with it.
 This one took me a little while to get my head round, but once I did it was fun.

+**Day 6: 19th November 2020**
+I cauvght up with a few of the videos on my watch list.
+I learnt about big O notation, which I've seen and vaguely read about but didn't get.
+I do now!
+And also watched one with a designer improving one section of a website.
+It's amazing how he makes it look so amazing.
+I'm hoping if I watch enough of those I'll remember some of the techniques and work out for myself how to make things go from looking good to looking amazing.